mayanksdudakiya/extensions-for-elementor/readme.txt

 == Changelog ==

+= 1.0.15 - 19/03/21 =
+* New : The Event Calendar Widget - Query controls added for all the views
+* Fix : Nav Menu - Megamenu fixed for all the views
+* New : Cookie - Cookies settings added to accept and deny with overlay cookie information
+* Fix : Property - Fixed issues
+* New : Property - Agent Styling options added

 = 1.0.14 - 13/01/2020 =
 * Fix : The Event Calendar Widget - Time format issue corrected